Hexagram 1乾Heaven

 — Legge (1882)

 Line 2 is the first visibility.
-The dragon is no longer hidden — it is in the field, where it can be seen.
+The dragon is no longer hidden — it stands in the field, where it can be seen.
 The instruction is unambiguous: 利見大人, seek the great person.
-The line is naming the specific value of being witnessed by someone whose judgement actually carries weight.
+The line names the specific value of being seen by someone whose judgment carries real weight.

-In a founding context the great person is a mentor, an early investor, a co-founder, a customer with credibility, a domain expert who will spend their reputation on you.
+The great person is whoever can read your work clearly and has the standing to be believed — a mentor, a seasoned colleague, an editor, an early backer, someone in the field whose own reputation is on the line when they vouch for you.
 The function is not validation in the soft sense.
-It is calibration.
-The great person tells you which parts of your visible work are stronger than you think and which parts are weaker than you think.
+It is calibration: they tell you which parts of your visible work are stronger than you think and which parts are weaker.
 They cannot do that until you are in the field.

-The mistake at this line is to refuse the meeting because the work is not yet polished, or to seek too many such meetings and dilute the signal.
-Pick the one or two people whose disagreement would cause you to change your plan, and arrange the meeting.
-The line is calling for asymmetric input from a small number of high-leverage witnesses.
+The mistake at this line is to refuse the meeting because the work is not yet polished, or to take so many meetings that the signal blurs.
+Pick the one or two people whose disagreement would actually change your plan, and arrange it.
+The line calls for sharp input from a small number of people who count — not a wide audience.

 君子終日乾乾,夕惕若。厲,無咎。